 Smartlock is a complex system which uses a combination of a specially coded ignition barrel, Body Electronics Module (BEM) and ECU program to ensure the safety of your car from thieves.
 Smartlock has two main immobilisation functions that prevent starting your vehicle:

-- A fuel cut in the ECU, that prevents the vehicle from starting
+- An injector cut in the ECU, that prevents the vehicle from starting

 Solving each of these problems requires a different plan of attack.
 As we get lots of questions about Smartlock, we wrote this blog post to clarify and explain the most common fixes for these problems.